Are You Listening?

 “Really?
 What happened?”
 I asked.

-“Well, for the last year I have been stuck in a logjam with my CFO and COO, and our relationship has been terrible.
-The problem has been that we are in the middle of acquiring another company, and it is the exact right thing to do.
+“Well, for the last year, I have been stuck in a logjam with my CFO and COO, and our relationship has been terrible.
+The problem has been that we are in the middle of acquiring another company, which is the right thing to do.
 There is no doubt about it.
-But, both of them are against it, and have been dragging their heels all year and pushing against me at every turn.
+But both of them are against it and have been dragging their heels all year and pushing against me at every turn.

 “So, the result is that we have lost trust.
 We have been stuck.
-My only option has been to just take charge and push it forward on my own.
-But that has left a lot of ripples on the people side of things.
-I have needed their support with the troops but have not been able to get it,” he went on.
+My only option has been to take charge and push it forward.
+But that has left a lot of ripples on the people’s side of things.
+I have needed their support with the troops but have been unable to get it,” he went on.

 “What happened today,” I asked.